-To arrange for receiving credit after being accepted to our semester program, you need to complete the Sterling College Credit Application Form for each course you are receiving credit for (you will need the course names as outlined below).
-These forms, along with your high school transcript, must be submitted to Sterling College along with a $500 fee per course payable to Sterling College.
+To arrange for receiving credit after being accepted to our semester program, you need to complete the Sterling College Credit Application Form.
+This form, along with your high school transcript, must be submitted to Sterling College along with a $500 fee per course payable to Sterling College.
 You will then be assigned a Sterling student ID number, and upon successful completion of the course, Kroka will submit your grades to Sterling College.
-Sterling will then send your final grades in the mail.
-In the future, you will be able to request an official transcript from Sterling College that reflects these grades to submit to another college.
+In the future, you will be able to request a transcript from Sterling College that reflects these grades and which can be submitted to another college.

 ADDITIONAL NOTE: Students who are enrolling through Sterling are not eligible for a Kroka Scholarship.

 For any questions relating to school credit, please call us at 603-835-9087 or email